PabloAcuavivaTUM/uot-fm/README.md

 conda activate uot-fm
 python preprocess_emnist.py
 ```

 This saves the subset of EMNIST we consider in our experiments, with source digits `{0,1,8}` and target letters `{O,I,B}`.

 #### CelebA
 Download the CelebA dataset from [here](https://drive.google.com/drive/folders/0B7EVK8r0v71pWEZsZE9oNnFzTm8?resourcekey=0-5BR16BdXnb8hVj6CNHKzLg).
 Download and unpack `Img/img_align_celeba.zip` as well as `Eval/list_eval_partition.txt` and `Anno/list_attr_celeba.txt`, and move all of them into `data/celeba`.

+#### Horse2Zebra
+Download and unpack the horse2zebra dataset from [here](https://www.kaggle.com/datasets/balraj98/horse2zebra-dataset?resource=download).
+Afterwards move the downloaded `archive` into `data/horse2zebra`.

-After downloading both datasets your data folder should include the following:
+After downloading the datasets your data folder should include the following:
 ```
 ├── data
 │   ├── emnist